 Hand dipping a cracker into a bowl of dip.

-This sun-dried tomato dip is delicious with veggies, crackers, or small slices of bread.
-It makes a lovely after-school offering, and I always have it in mind for an easy game day snack if my crew is watching sports.
+This sun-dried tomato dip is delicious with veggies, crackers, pita chips, baguette slices, or other small slices of bread.
+It makes a lovely after-school snack, and I always have it in mind for an easy game day appetizer if my crew is watching sports or we’re hosting a crowd.

-Storage.
 This dip keeps well in the fridge for 3-4 days, and in fact only gets more flavorful as the flavors meld, so you can easily bring it out for a great snack several days running.
-Store in an airtight container with a very thin drizzle of olive oil on top of the dip; this seals in the good flavors and locks out the rest!
+For best results, store the dip in an airtight container with a very thin drizzle of olive oil on top of the dip; this seals in the good flavors and locks out the rest!

 Close-up of sun-dried tomato dip in a bowl.